inforecapital/intern-2021/Doc/dgraphNotes.md

 ACL Account
 The ACL Account login is necessary only when you have ACL features enabled.

+The latest version (starting v.21), docker image for ratel is separated from docker image of alpha and zero.
+For now we use an old image.

 Note The default password for a cluster started from scratch is password and the user is groot.

 ## Client